 Handwriting instruction can be tricky and frustrating for students and for teachers.
 With more and more students coming to early childhood classrooms with fewer and fewer fine motor skills, this is now more true than ever before.
-We can use a much handwriting help in kindergarten as we can get.
+We can use as much handwriting help in kindergarten as we can get.
 I promise you, my classroom is no exception.
 You will see funky pencil grips in my classroom pictures.
 Sometimes you’ll see no grip at all.
 Students just don’t have the strength or stamina for fine motor when they come to me.
 Even the brightest students struggle with writing because the mechanics of handwriting and making letters is difficult for them.
 Students resist activities that involve writing because . . . well . . . it’s just hard.

 Unfortunately, that means that early childhood teachers have their work cut out for them.
-The problem is that too often, handwriting is taught in isolation, a one and done-type instruction, and without support for building those skills so students can feel successful or repeated practice through multisensory activities.
-We know better, but time is short and the demands on little people high.
+The problem is that too often, handwriting is taught in isolation, a one-and-done-type instruction, and without support for building those skills so students can feel successful or repeated practice through multisensory activities.
+We know better, but time is short, and the demands on little people are high.
 Too often, a pencil is put in a hand without realizing that the muscles needed to hold that hand may not be ready, hand-eye coordination may not yet be developed and experience with moving along a path of motion may be non-existent.
 So, what do we do to get students where they need to be with the support they need?

 Well, it’s more than just putting a pencil in a hand and saying ‘write.’
 There is a lot of groundwork and support that needs to be in place.
-There has to be lots of opportunities to practice so that when that paper and pencil does come out, they feel like they want to write because they are successful and confident.
+There have to be lots of opportunities to practice so that when that paper and pencil does come out, they feel like they want to write because they are successful and confident.
 Let me show you what that looks like in my own classroom

 Dedicated Fine Motor Practice Time